 Emil coached Princeton Women Sevens from its first sevens venture in 2011 through 2013.
 They were 3rd in the USA in 2011 and 2012 and won the Ivy League championship in 2012 and 2013.

-From 2013 to present Emil has assisted current Princeton Head Coach Chris Ryan as Coaching Consultant.
+Since 2013, Emil has assisted current Princeton Head Coach Chris Ryan as Coaching Consultant for the women’s team.

 Alex Goff published a Rugby Magazine article back in October 2009, “Why Should we Thank This Man for Rugby Getting in the Olympics,” in which he stated “Rugby would not be an Olympic sport without the women, and women would not have an international 7s presence were it not for one man – Emil Signes.”